device42/device42-docs/docs/auto-discovery/storage-arrays-autodiscovery/snmp-san-server-auto-discovery.md

 ## SNMP Discovery Overview

 The SNMP autodiscovery method can be used for any SNMP-compatible device.
 For [SNMP Network Device discovery, see our Network Device discovery documentation](/auto-discovery/network-auto-discovery.mdx).
-For SNMP- based Server autodiscovery, read below.
+For SNMP-based Server autodiscovery, read on.

 This page discusses the discovery of servers and SANs via SNMP.
 This method will also find Windows and Linux servers.
 However, more information will be retrieved by the [Linux & UNIX Server Auto-Discovery documentation pages](/auto-discovery/linux-unix-server-auto-discovery.mdx).
 For Linux and Windows servers, this method retrieves the name, MAC & IP addresses, and IP properties.
 If the servers happen to be Dell machines with Dell OpenManage installed, it will also find serial numbers, models, and some other relevant information.